fuguigui/fuguigui.github.io/source/_posts/PAI-06.md

 ## Planning in MDPs

-Currently, assuming that r (reward function) and P(transition) are known.
+Currently, assuming that $r$ reward function and $P$ transition are known.

 **Policy** is a function from states to actions.
 It could be deterministic or stochastic.